neraiv/MyActuatorLibSTM32/README.md

 # MyActuatorLibSTM32
 My Actuator Library for STM32 using HAL Libraries.
+This library targets RMD motors.
+These motors is controlled through CAN-BUS with 1 Mbs u can controll multiple motors with one CAN-BUS (Such a cool devices huh 😄).

 # Features
   - ## Gets motor parameters